infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 _User interface components and navigation must be operable._

-In this section we will describe guidelines and define examples of implementation that will help in making your application more operable.

 ## Keyboard accessible

 :white_check_mark: **Success criteria**

-Except on-screen keyboard, Android also supports physical keyboards that offer convenient way to input text but also to navigate and interact with the app.
-This is also of huge benefit for the users with motor difficulties that use Switch Access service to interact with the app.
+Except on-screen keyboard, Android also supports physical keyboards that offer convenient way to input text and also to navigate and interact with the app.
+This feature is a great benefit for the users with motor difficulties who use Switch Access service to interact with the app.

 - Handle tab navigation

-When the user is navigating through the app **using Tab key** on the keyboard, the system passes focus based on the the order of elements appearing on the screen.
-This means that in case the order of the elements on the screen is not entirely the same as the order defined in the file, you might need to manually specify the focus order.
+When the user is navigating through the app using Tab key on the keyboard, the system passes focus based on the the order of elements appearing on the screen.
+This is why, if the order of the view elements on the screen is not entirely the same as the order defined in the file, you might need to manually specify the focus order.
+You can achieve this by simply defining `android:nextFocusForward` attribute.

 **Code example:**